-Now walk back to the Place de l’Ancienne Douane, the location of one of Colmar’s famous Christmas markets.
+Walk back to the Place de l’Ancienne Douane, the location of one of Colmar’s famous Christmas markets.
 This is also where you will find the Old Customs House (Koïfhus), dating back to 1480.

-The Pfister House
+The Pfister House (Maison Pfister)

 Built in 1537 from soft Vosges sandstone, this Colmar landmark is known for its delicate mural paintings representing biblical and secular scenes.
 Look out also for the wooden oriel window adorned with medallions depicting emperors of the Roman Empire.

-LUNCH AT COLMAR’S COVERED MARKET (MARCHÉ COUVERT)
+COLMAR’S COVERED MARKET (MARCHÉ COUVERT)

-Sated, it’s now time to take to the water.
-Six Euro of your hard-earned cash will buy you a 30-minute gentle journey along Colmar’s canalS.
-This allows you to get close up and personal to the town’s medieval buildings before venturing into a more verdant, residential area.
-Remember to duck your head when going under those stone bridges!
+Eight euros of your hard-earned cash (2024 price) will buy you a 30-minute cruise along Colmar’s canals.
+This gives you a close-up view of the town’s medieval buildings before venturing into a more verdant, residential area.

-Gawp at an artistic masterpiece in the Dominican Church (Église des Dominicains)
+Admire an artistic masterpiece in the Dominican Church (Église des Dominicains)

 Dating mainly from the 14th Century, the Dominican Church’s airy interior is illuminated by sublime stained glass windows.
 However, its star turn is Martin Schongauer’s masterpiece, Madonna of the Rose Bush (1473).

 You will find the church on Place des Dominicains.
-Entrance fee is €2.
+A small entrance fee applies.

 Built between 1234 and 1365 from local pink limestone, locals may refer to it as a cathedral.
 However, it was a cathedral for less than a decade at the time of the French Revolution.

-Its 71-meter high tower is notable for its lantern shape.
+Its 71-meter-high tower is notable for its lantern shape.
 Other noteworthy features are its extravagant Baroque organ and two exterior anti-Semitic images – Judensäue – that bear testament to the troubled history of Jews in Alsace.

 Admission is free.